 Extension or Plugins: https://registry.brackets.io/

 Brackets is a very lightweight and lightning-fast web development IDE but looks more like a source code editor.
 It’s one of those IDEs built mostly for web developers.
 Brackets have got huge plugin support and is entirely free to use.
 Created by Adobe Systems, this open-source software can help you build code in all the web programming languages out there.
-Brackets is available for Mac, Windows, and Linux.
+Brackets are available for Mac, Windows, and Linux.
 Function finding and quick project switching are some notable features it offers.